We refresh this post every year with several new recipes to help you plan a wonderful Passover or holiday meal.

 - Under 30 minutes – because who doesn’t want a few things that can be made quickly?

-The recipes below do not include bread, flour, grains and legumes that are not eaten on Passover.
+The recipes below do not include bread, flour, grains and legumes that are not eaten on Passover by those who observe.
 Those who are more observant will only eat products and ingredients that are kosher for Passover.
-In my experience, almost everything is available now, labeled kosher-for-Passover.
+In my experience, almost everything is available now, labeled ‘kosher-for-Passover’.
 Here’s a good guide to foods that can be eaten during Passover.

-This chicken recipe has a wonderful complex flavour profile: oranges and lemons for zest; honey and prunes for sweetness;grainy mustard, garlic, onion and thyme for depth; chili flakes for a kick of heat; and pistachios, carrots and parsley for a little crunch and colour.
+This chicken recipe has a wonderful complex flavor profile: oranges and lemons for zest; honey and prunes for sweetness;grainy mustard, garlic, onion and thyme for depth; chili flakes for a kick of heat; and pistachios, carrots and parsley for a little crunch and color.
 It presents beautifully for a dinner party.
-Make ahead: the whole thing can be made a day ahead (or in the morning) and popped into the oven before serving.
-Potluck: Transport the cooked chicken in a large roaster.
+Make ahead: The whole thing can be made a day ahead (or in the morning) and popped into the oven before serving.
+Potluck: Typically, the host makes the main, but if you’re offering…transport the cooked chicken in a large roaster.
 Either complete the cooking and keep warm in the host’s oven or do the broiling just before serving at the host’s house.
 Bring the parsley and pistachios in a separate baggie to sprinkle on before serving.

 This light, healthy turkey preparation is simple to make, yet looks and tastes elegant.
 The pear chutney is an excellent accompaniment – or how about using tsimmes instead to bring in a more traditional Passover ‘chutney’.
 I love the turkey with gravy too.
 The vegetable quinoa stuffing below would be a perfect side.
 Make ahead: Cook turkey to 160F or a little less.
 Cool down, then slice across the grain.
 Set slices in a pan and add a 1/4 broth to the pan.
 Cover tightly and reheat at 325F for about 10-15 minutes.
 Potluck: Transport in pan for reheating, covered with foil.
 Bring chutney on the side and serve warm or at room temperature.

 Plump tender morsels of veal in a rich sauce of wine, tomatoes, thyme, garlic, carrots and onions, brightened with lemon zest and freshly chopped parsley.
 Perhaps instead of brisket?
 Make-ahead: absolutely – it’s even better the next day warmed up.
+Instant Pot Option: Here’s a very similar recipe, Instant Pot Veal Stew, if you prefer.
 Potluck: bring in a large pot and heat on low, stirring occasionally.
 Add parsley just before serving.

 We recently discovered that quinoa can be eaten during Passover.
-This stuffing or side dish is made with quinoa, sweet potatoes, peppers, celery, onions and nuts – with lots of other possible variations.
+This stuffing or side dish is made with quinoa, sweet potatoes, peppers, celery, onions and nuts – with lots of other possible variations you will see in the post.
 Easy and delicious.
 Make ahead; Vegetarian; Potluck; Under 30 minutes.

 Quinoa and Glazed Butternut Squash salad is a hearty, healthy salad that can be served as a main vegetarian dish or side dish with a protein.
 The colours are beautiful, making it a perfect dish for a holiday.
 Lots of variations possible.
 Serve warm or at room temperature.
 Leave out the sesame seeds for Passover.
 Make ahead; Vegetarian; Potluck.